Application Forms (PDF)

 QUBS Director, Dr. Stephen Lougheed and QUBS Senior Manager Sonia Nobrega will review all applications.
 In your research application please include a project title and short description, location(s) where your research will be conducted, and requirements for lab space for each researcher.
 Some projects may be deemed inappropriate for QUBS if they are incompatible with our mandate or university regulations.
 An outline of your expectations regarding exclusive use of particular study sites or organisms is required.
 We will attempt to minimize potential conflicts over limited study sites and/or particular organisms.

-The deadline for application is April 1st each year; a preliminary space assignment will be made by 15 April, at which time you will receive an invoice for a deposit (first billing).
+To allow for planning, the deadline for application for long-term accommodation is April 1st each year, but please note that we welcome applications throughout the year; a preliminary space assignment will be made by 15 April, at which time you will receive an invoice for a deposit (first billing).
 A minimum deposit of 75% of estimated costs is required.
 Some investigators prefer to forward 90% or 100% of estimated costs at the first billing stage.
 Such a payment greatly simplifies subsequent billings.
 Please indicate what proportion of your estimated costs you wish to have in the first billing.
 Once this is paid, presumably by about end of April, when new NSERC money becomes available, the designated space or equipment will be guaranteed.
 The deposit will be shown as a credit toward your board and room (accommodation), bench fees, and boat rental charges.
 Once this credit is used up, you will receive monthly invoices for QUBS charges.

 For vertebrate work of any kind, you will need to provide copies of standard operating procedures and animal care protocols approved by your home university.
 These must be filed with Queen's University Animal Care Committee (c/o Natalie Kolomeitz-Douglas - Research Services) and a copy sent to QUBS.